Odyssey

 );

-Using the method signature as a guide, we can add the corresponding value from the input for PlaylistId, and pass null in for the position.
+Using the method signature as a guide, we can add the corresponding value from the input argument for PlaylistId, and pass null in for the position.

 For the last parameter, we'll need to tweak the format a little.
 Since input.Uris is a list of string types and the method expects a string type of comma-separated values, we'll use string.Join.

-We await the results of the method and store it in a called snapshot_id.
+We await the results of the method and store it in a variable called snapshot_id.
 This is the return type of the method, not a playlist object like our schema expects.

 That's just the nature of the REST endpoint we're working with.
 To retrieve the playlist object, we do need to make a follow-up call using the GetPlaylistAsync method we've used previously.